demoForAcc/LearningGit/learnPart2.md

    that the change you made locally is still not available on GitHub page.
 4. To see the change on your GitHub account, you have to PUSH the file.
 5. Steps:

-   5.1.
+    a.
 First, we will add the file to the staging area(a check-in point before finalizing and pushing the content on the GitHub page) using "git add" command.

-   5.2.
+    b.
 Second, we have to commit the change using "git commit" command.

-   5.3.
+    c.
 Third, we push the file on to the cloud i.e nothing but your GitHub page using "git push" command.